renatomaia/coutil/doc/manual.md

 `address` can be an [IP address](#systemaddress-type--data--port--mode) to store the result, otherwise a new object is returned with the result data.

-In case of errors,
-it returns `nil` plus an error message.

 ### `socket:send (data [, i [, j [, address]]])`

 [Await function](#await-function) that awaits until it sends through socket `socket` the substring of `data` that starts at `i` and continues until `j`, following the same sematics of the arguments of [memory.get](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#memoryget-m--i--j).

-For unbinded datagram sockets `address` must be provided (_i.e._ disconnected UDP sockets), and it must be omitted for datagram sockets binded to a peer address (_i.e._ connected UDP sockets).
+For unbinded datagram sockets `address` must be destination address, but it must be omitted for datagram sockets binded to a peer address.
 For stream sockets `address` is ignored.
 This operation is not available for passive sockets.